dprushi59/face_mask_detection/README.md

-ace Mask Detection using Convolutional Neural Networks This project focuses on training a Convolutional Neural Network (CNN) to classify whether a person in an image is wearing a face mask or not.
+Face Mask Detection using Convolutional Neural Networks This project focuses on training a Convolutional Neural Network (CNN) to classify whether a person in an image is wearing a face mask or not.
 The dataset used for this project is obtained from Kaggle's Face Mask Dataset.

 Project Overview